 Internal characteristics of the body - health, age and medication - also alter workers’ ability to withstand extreme heat, explains Parsons, as well as the intensity of the work.

-There’s a growing awareness of the impact of heat on labourers - tragically intensified by the deaths of workers from Spain to India and beyond.
+There’s a growing awareness of the impact of heat on labourers - tragically intensified by the deaths of workers from Italy to India.

 “The thing with heat that worries me, though, is that it’s not like a traumatic, violent death or means of injury,” says Parsons.
 “People will often call it one of the silent killers because people can die at home alone because of heat exposure.”